ibm-cloud-docs/power-iaas/registering-linux.md

 The {{site.data.keyword.powerSysFull}} provides Linux (RHEL and SLES) stock images for SAP and non-SAP applications.
 To know more about the SLES versions that are supported, see [What versions of AIX, IBM i, and Linux are supported?](/docs/power-iaas?topic=power-iaas-powervs-faqs#os-versions).

+To ensure that you are running the supported OS levels and to plan for upgrades to the latest levels, refer to [SLES](https://www.suse.com/lifecycle#suse-linux-enterprise-server-15){: external} OS release lifecycle information.
+{: important}